- Paper Discovery

 Now that we have found the papers in which we are most interested, we can easily download the results in a BibTeX format by clicking the link that looks like this at the bottom of the table.
 From there you can import it into your reference management tool of choice like Zotero or Mendeley.

-I hope you found this useful.
-If you want more you can head over to the Use Cases section of the docs to see other ways to use Inciteful.
-If you are wondering about how the site works, head over here.
+If you want to learn more you can head over to the Use Cases section of the docs to see other ways to use Inciteful.
+If you are wondering about how the site works, head over Paper Discovery Explained or Literature Connector Explained.